nrpowell/grakn-movie-recommender/README.md

 ```
 This will allow you to make queries through the Graql shell

+You will need to have git's large file storage system installed on your machine.
+Check out https://help.github.com/articles/installing-git-large-file-storage/ for instructions on how to do so.

+You will also need to clone explicitly from command line (instead of using the green Clone button!)

 ## Running the program
 You will need Python 2. for this project.
 I cannot guarantee compatibility with Python 3.